P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 To avoid wasting light on areas like walls and walkways, P.L. also offers the asymmetrical reflector, which allows you to direct light away from walls/walkways and onto your crop.

-As some LED manufacturers have falsely written, the more space between each luminaire and the crop surface, the more uneven the light distribution.
-Again, this is not true typically true for HID luminaires because of the reflector, which evenly distributes light and creates light crossover—creating high levels of uniformity.
+As some LED manufacturers have falsely written, the more space between each grow light and the crop surface, the more uneven the light distribution.
+Again, this is not typically true for HID luminaires because the reflector evenly distributes light and creates light crossover—creating high levels of uniformity.
 In fact, you tend to get better light dispersion from the diffused light (light coming from different directions) emitted by a reflector, because it will cover a greater amount of plant surface.
-Many of our greenhouse growers, who use HID luminaires, have them installed at a significant height in the greenhouse and receive excellent uniformity over the crop.
-As you can see below, the NXT2 with Alpha reflector, provides an even cross over of light with a uniformity around 90% and an average light level of 188.9 µmol/m2/s when installed at a height of 1.72meters or 5.6ft above the canopy, and positioned 1.92m, or about 6.2 feet apart.
+Many of our greenhouse growers who use HID luminaires have them installed at a significant height in the greenhouse and receive excellent uniformity over the crop.
+As you can see below, the NXT2 with Alpha reflector provides an even crossover of light with a uniformity of around 90% and an average light level of 188.9 µmol/m2/s when installed at a height of 1.72meters or 5.6ft above the canopy and positioned 1.92m, or about 6.2 feet apart.

 LED Luminaires

-In general, you will need fewer HPS luminaires than LED luminaires to achieve the same uniform light intensity over a crop.
-This is because the luminaire spacing will likely be different for an LED installation vs. that of an HPS, due to the difference in the light distribution patterns between the two sources.
-As mentioned, light penetration into the crop comes from the crossover between fixtures which is easily accomplished by HPS luminaires.
-Whereas LED luminaires, will likely need to be arranged in a different configuration, due to the directional distribution of light, in order to achieve higher uniformity over the crop canopy.
+In general, you will need fewer HPS than LED luminaires to achieve the same uniform light intensity over a crop.
+This is because the spacing will likely be different for an LED installation vs. that of an HPS, due to the difference in the light distribution patterns between the two sources.
+As mentioned, light penetration into the crop comes from the crossover between fixtures, which is easily accomplished by HPS luminaires.
+Whereas LED grow lights will likely need to be arranged in a different configuration, due to the directional distribution of light, in order to achieve higher uniformity over the crop canopy.
 This arrangement will be specific to the design of the luminaire.

 Example: